-A playlist of Iggy Pop’s favourite David Bowie songs
+Iggy Pop’s favourite David Bowie songs show their beautiful friendship

-When David Bowie lost his 18 month battle to cancer in 2016, Iggy released a statement to say “David’s friendship was the light of my life.
+When David Bowie lost his 18-month battle to cancer in 2016, Iggy released a statement to pay tribute to his friend, “David’s friendship was the light of my life.
 I never met such a brilliant person.
 He was the best there is,” in an emotional goodbye to his closest confidant.
-In the weeks that followed Bowie’s death, Iggy remained out of the public eye… that was until he was scheduled to hit the radio airwaves as part of his 6 Music ‘Iggy Confidential’ show.
+In the weeks that followed Bowie’s death, Iggy Pop remained out of the public eye, choosing to take stock of his grief and reflect on the time they spent together.
+That was until he was scheduled to hit the radio airwaves as part of his 6 Music ‘Iggy Confidential’ show.